Michele Lee: Early life

-Lee was born Michele Lee Dusick in Los Angeles, California, the daughter of Sylvia Helen (née Silverstein) and Jack Dusick, a motion picture make-up artist."
+Michele Lee Dusick was born on June 24, 1942, in Los Angeles, the daughter of Sylvia Helen (née Silverstein), and Jack Dusick, a makeup artist.
+She attended Alexander Hamilton High School.

 Career

 Career beginnings

 Her television career began at age 19, on the December 26, 1961, episode of the CBS-TV sitcom The Many Loves of Dobie Gillis.

-After she sang in the film version of How to Succeed in Business Without Really Trying, she became known for her roles in the films The Comic, opposite Dick Van Dyke, and The Love Bug, opposite Dean Jones.
-The latter becoming the second-highest-grossing film of 1969 in the United States.
-That same year, she starred in a special television production of the Jerome Kern–Otto Harbach musical, Roberta, in which she sang "Smoke Gets In Your Eyes", and also peaked at #52 on the Billboard Hot 100 with "L. David Sloane".
+After she sang in the film version of How to Succeed in Business Without Really Trying, she became known for her roles in the films The Comic, opposite Dick Van Dyke, and The Love Bug, opposite Dean Jones, the latter becoming the second-highest-grossing film of 1969 in the United States.
+That same year, she starred in a special television production of the Jerome Kern–Otto Harbach musical, Roberta, in which she sang "Smoke Gets In Your Eyes", and also peaked at No. 52 on the Billboard Hot 100 with "L. David Sloane".
+She recorded two records on Columbia Records in the 1960s, in addition to her singing work on original Broadway cast albums.
 After the birth of her son, she worked infrequently until accepting a role on Broadway in Seesaw, which netted her a Tony Award nomination in 1974.
 After her mother's death, she stopped working to spend time with her son.

-In 1974, Lee starred in the pilot episode for proposed CBS sitcom The Michele Lee Show.
+In 1974, Lee starred in the pilot episode of the proposed CBS sitcom The Michele Lee Show.
 She played Michele Burton, a clerk in a hotel newsstand, with support from Stephen Collins.
-However, only the pilot episode was aired and the series did not proceed.
+However, only the pilot episode was aired, and the series did not proceed.
 Lee became a busy guest actor in the 1970s, appearing on Marcus Welby, M.D.; Alias Smith and Jones; Night Gallery; Love, American Style; Fantasy Island; The Love Boat; and The Match Game.